 MBA – TRIPLE Award from Brittany Université, France; VERN’ University, Croatia; and Universidad Católica San Antonio de Murcia, Spain

 Please note that this Triple Award MBA is not available in the People’s Republic of China, Hong Kong or Macau

 The Triple Award MBA is a 90 ECTS credits programme that is managed and promoted by London Examinations Board for all off-campus delivery.
-There are six specialisations and this MBA is promoted and managed by London Examinations Board for all off-campus delivery.
 It is a triple award MBA so graduates will receive an MBA from (i) Brittany Université, France; (ii) VERN’ University, Croatia; and (iii) Universidad Católica San Antonio de Murcia, Spain – UCAM